Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working Shell With Bash/Commands.md

 - <code>man</code>
     - The 'man' command display the manual pages for various commands.
     - The manual pages provide detailed information about the usage, options and behavior.
-    - The 'man' does not display built-in commands directly however you can check under the Bash manual page.
+    - The 'man' does not display built-in commands directly however you can check under the Bash manual page for built-in commands.

     ```bash
     dev@dev: man ssh